HexiPi/contact-form/README.md

     email: string,

     //Not a required form field for user;
-    //if not specified it will return an empty string phone_number?: string,
+    //if not specified it will return an empty string for the key phone_number?: string,

     message: string